Umuzi-org/ACN-syllabus/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 ## Your task

 1. Draw out what you would want to build before you build anything!
-Show it to at least 3 users (recruits) and get their feedack on your design.
+Show it to at least 3 users (learners) and get their feedack on your design.
 2. build your mockup in React